jupyter/governance/trademarks.md

 ### Use of the Jupyter trademark on merchandise

-Using the Jupyter trademarks *to refer to* Jupyter on merchandise for your own products using the Jupyter trademarks is covered by the
-[Uses that Never Require Approval](#uses-that-never-require-approval) above.
+Using the Jupyter trademarks *to refer to* Jupyter on your own product's merchandise is covered by the [Uses that Never Require Approval](#uses-that-never-require-approval) above.

 We encourage use of the Jupyter trademarks (logo and word mark) on stickers, hats, mugs, t-shirts,